 Stainless steel construction, with soft silicone handles.
 Comes with 3 sizes of disks for different textures.
+Easy to clean.
 Dishwasher safe.
 Inner sleeve holds disks in place.
 Decent price.
 Durable.

 So just what is a potato ricer, and why bother with a kitchen tool designed solely for processing potatoes?
 A potato ricer is an implement that squeezes boiled spuds through a plate with small holes roughly the diameter of a grain of rice, transforming the potatoes into a fluffy mash.
-And despite its name, a potato ricer can be used on other starchy tubers (or root vegetables), garlic and more, so it’s actually far more versatile than its moniker implies.
+Despite its name, a potato ricer can be used on other starchy tubers (or root vegetables), garlic, and more, making it far more versatile than its moniker implies.

-Opt for a ricer over immersion blenders or powered whisks to avoid the clumpy, gummy mess that can sometimes result from over-processing.
+Ricers have an advantage over immersion blenders or powered whisks to avoid the clumpy, gummy mess that can sometimes result from over-processing.
 There's also no need to peel potatoes if you use a ricer.
 The skins stay behind while the potato flesh passes through the holes to form airy, carb-loaded goodness.
-Finally, a ricer is a fun way to spice up meal time for kids and picky eaters.
-Read on for tips to finding the best potato ricer for you.
+Finally, a ricer is a fun way to spice up mealtime for kids and picky eaters.

 A potato ricer is a simple and straightforward kitchen tool, but before you finalize your purchase, consider the following.